How to Pass HSK 6: Strategies for Mastering the Exam

 Tips for test day

-Once test day has arrived, keep in mind the below pointers to stay focused and beat the clock during the exam.
+Once test day arrives, keep these pointers in mind to stay focused and beat the clock.

 Tip 1: Preview the listening section answers

-If you have a few seconds to spare between questions, preview the answer choices for each before the next audio passage begins, scanning for keywords.
-Remember to still pay careful attention during the recording and don’t try to answer any questions before the corresponding passage is completely finished.
+If you have a few seconds to spare between questions, scan the upcoming answer choices for keywords.
+This gives you a head start on what to listen for.
+Just remember to pay careful attention during the recording.
+Don't try to answer any question before the passage finishes.

 Tip 2: Complete your stronger sections first

-Breeze through the sub-sections that you find easy and save more difficult questions for the end.
-For example, many learners find the 语病 (yǔbìng, incorrect wording) questions in the reading section especially tricky, so it’s best to skip those and come back to them if you have time before moving on.
+Breeze through the sub-sections you find easy and save harder questions for the end.
+Many learners find the 语病 (yǔbìng, incorrect wording) questions in the reading section especially tricky.
+Skip those and come back to them if you have time.

 Tip 3: Scan the reading sections

-Time isn’t exactly on your side when it comes to taking the HSK 6.
-In order to save precious minutes, try reading the answers first in the reading section, then return to the passage and scan for key sentences so that you can seek answers directly and efficiently.
+Time is tight on the HSK 6.
+To save precious minutes, try reading the answer choices first.
+Then return to the passage and scan for key sentences.
+This lets you find answers quickly and efficiently.

 a CLI teacher and student after class

-Employing test taking techniques like previewing answers will help you manage your time efficiently.
+Smart test-taking techniques like previewing answers and scanning for keywords will help you manage your time on exam day.

 What makes the HSK 6 unique?

-Keep your practice fresh by trying to use one new idiom per day when writing or speaking Chinese in real life!
+Keep your practice fresh by trying to use one new idiom per day in real life — whether speaking or writing.

 a CLI teacher and student shopping together at the supermarket

-Lastly, because the writing section is lengthy and requires you to rehash a text, it’s a good idea to practice summarizing media, like books and articles, in your daily life to form the habit before test day.
-Try this by describing movies or TV shows to your Chinese friends, rewriting news articles you’ve recently read, or keeping a journal outlining the events of your day.
+The writing section is lengthy and requires you to rehash a text from memory.
+Build the habit of summarizing in your daily life.
+Describe movies or TV shows to your Chinese friends.
+Rewrite news articles you've recently read.
+Keep a journal outlining the events of your day.

 a young CLI student walking through the CLI Center door and greeting a CLI teacher

-While the HSK 6 is undoubtedly complex and challenging, thousands of Chinese learners have conquered it and so can you!
-Visit www.chinesetest.cn to check out this year’s test dates and sign-up for the exam.
+While the HSK 6 is undoubtedly complex and challenging, thousands of Chinese learners have conquered it — and so can you!
+Visit www.chinesetest.cn to check this year's test dates and sign up for the exam.

-With dedication, persistence, and a positive attitude, you’ll pass the HSK 6 and be able to claim Mandarin fluency in no time.
+With dedication, persistence and a positive attitude, you'll pass the HSK 6 and earn your place among the world's most proficient Chinese speakers.

 Test-Related Vocabulary